Company Rule

 1772: Supervisors as collectors in district

-1781: Board of Revenue became the controlling authority for revenue purposes
+1781: Board of Revenue became the controlling authority for revenue

 1829: Divisional commissioners appointed to supervise the collectors